Hamoukar

 Hamoukar (حموكار, known locally as Khirbat al-Fakhar) is a large archaeological site located in the Jazira region of northeastern Syria (Al Hasakah Governorate), near the Iraqi and Turkish borders.
 The early settlement dates back to the 5th millennium BCE, and it existed simultaneously with the Ubaid and the early Uruk cultures.
-It was a big centre of obsidian production.
+It was a major center of obsidian production.
 In the 3rd millennium, this was one of the largest cities of Northern Mesopotamia, and extended to 105 ha.

 History

 The origin of urban settlements has generally been attributed to the riverine societies of southern Mesopotamia (in what is now southern Iraq).
 This is the area of ancient Sumer, where around 4000 BC the Mesopotamian cities Ur and Uruk emerged.
 In 2007, following the discoveries at Hamoukar, some archaeologists have argued that the Cradle of Civilization could have extended further up the Tigris River and included the part of northern Syria where Hamoukar is located.

 In the Late Chalcolithic 2 period (5th millennium BC) the site sustained a seasonal or dispersed occupation covering about 280 hectares.
 As an urban center Tell Hamoukar was first occupied in the early 4th millennium BC and experienced major growth in the middle of the 3rd millennium BC through the Uruk period.
 Occupation, at a lesser scale, continued through the Ninevite 5 period in the first half of the 2nd millennium and thereafter and the site was abandoned at the end of that millennium.

 Other contemporary early sites in this area are Chagar Bazar, Tell Arbid, and the multi-period site of Tell Brak.